"That was freakin' awesome."

-These are just a few of the comments left on a video of a starling murmuration that went viral last year.
-And it's no surprise.
-If you've ever had the pleasure of seeing a flock of starlings fly together, then you know that it is like watching a shape-shifting cloud, a single being moving and twisting in unpredictable formations in the sky.
-But that single being is thousands, sometimes millions of individual birds.
-(And if you seen it, there's a great video at the bottom of this post.)
+These are just a few of the comments left on this video by from Neels Castillon of a starling murmuration, which went viral last year.
+The comments are no surprise.
+If you've ever had the pleasure of seeing a flock of starlings fly together, then you know that it's like watching a shape-shifting cloud, a single being moving and twisting in unpredictable formations in the sky.
+But what you area really seeing is thousands, sometimes millions of individual birds.

 "It is so awesome that birds can make such coordinated changes en masse...
-The communication must be instantaneous," writes one commenter.
+The communication must be instantaneous," writes one commenter on another, similar video.

-Well, not instantaneous but extraordinarily rapid.
-So fast that it leaves us staring in wonder.
-And that wonder is something that has captured the interest of scientists for a long time.
+Well, not instantaneous, but extraordinarily rapid — so fast that it leaves us staring in wonder.
+And it's something that has captured the interest of scientists for a long time.
 Now that we have technology that can keep up with, and then slow down, the birds' activity, scientists are figuring out how they are capable of such coordinated movement.
 Here's what they've discovered.

 As starlings gather in the evenings to roost, often they will participate in what is called a murmuration — a huge flock that shape-shifts in the sky as if it were one swirling liquid mass.
 Often the behavior is sparked by the presence of a predator like a hawk or peregrine falcon, and the flock's movement is based on evasive maneuvers.
-There is safety in numbers, so the individual starlings do not scatter, but rather are able to move as an intelligent cloud, feinting away from a diving raptor, thousands of birds changing direction almost simultaneously.
-The question that has had scientists stumped is how a bird, tens or hundreds of birds away from those nearest danger, sense the shift and move in unison?
+There is safety in numbers, so the individual starlings do not scatter but rather are able to move as an intelligent cloud, feinting away from a diving raptor, thousands of birds changing direction almost simultaneously.
+The question that has had scientists stumped is how each bird, most of them tens or hundreds of birds away from the danger, senses the shift and moves in unison?